Ssenseii/Simon-Labs/README.md

 But it's not for websites that require "fine tuning the settings"

 I'll be going back to my favorite option: SCSS

+## Septmeber 22nd.

+I finished the asset design for an Edgar Allan poe / H.P lovecraft theme.
+After reworking some details in Illustrator.
+I managed to figure out that SVG backgrounds really hate brush Paths.
+BMPs are good but they come with a white BG.
+JPEGs are too big + theyt have a grain to them.

+    Conclusion: PNG wins as my new choice for asset format.

+I finished the strucutre and it looks spacious, understandeable.

+roboto Slab will remain as the main font.
+I tried changing it to regular roboto, but it didn't fit the design.
+It's quite a discovery how largely the font affects the personality of a website.

+No sanity needed.
+I'll use either Hugo, Jekyll or Astro for the blog.

+I need website mockups for the portfolio page.